 Sometimes an accident and a resulting injury are somebody's fault.
-And if someone else is at fault for your injuries, shouldn't they have to pay if you have doctors’ bills, missed income, or even worse?
-There's a large and often complicated area of law that covers accidents, the injuries they cause, and determining who, if anyone, is at fault.
+If someone else is at fault for your injuries, shouldn't they have to pay if you have medical bills, missed income, or even worse?
+There's a large and often complicated area of law that covers accidents, the types of personal injuries they cause, and determining who, if anyone, is at fault.

-- Damages: the plaintiff has actually been injured and suffered some loss.
+- Damages: The plaintiff has actually been injured and suffered some loss

 Recovery for Damages

 If a negligence claim is successful, the plaintiff will usually be entitled to some amount of damages to compensate for their injuries.
 The exact amount of damages, for the most part, depends on the losses suffered by the plaintiff and can include the following:

 - Replacement or repair of property